Technology-Notes/clearcontainers-runtime-wiki/Clear-Containers-Architecture.md

 `Signal` frames that it sends to the container via `cc-proxy`.

 As an example, assuming that running the `pwd` command from a containers standard input will generate the output "`/tmp`" on the containers standard output.
-The `agent` assigned this specific process 8888 and 8889 respectively as the stdin, stdout and stderr sequence numbers.
-With `cc-shim` and Clear Containers, this example would look like:
+If the `agent` assigned to this process uses sequence number 8888 for stdin and stdout and 8889 for stderr, with `cc-shim` and Clear Containers, this example would look like:

 ![cc-shim](arch-images/shim.png)